apollosolutions/governance-example/example_governance_doc.md

 ## Guidelines

-The core graph team has an established set of guidelines for contributing to the TNT graph, covered below.
+The core graph team has an established set of guidelines for contributing to the ACME graph, covered below.
 This is _not_ a list of schema design choices and information, but rather established standards the graph (schema or otherwise) is expected to follow.

 ### Schema Design Guidelines